What Is HighChroma Studio

 When looking at behind-the-scenes production of movies and such, I often see color keys and storyboards like these.

 I often think they could release movies in book form.
-There are children’s book adaptations of Disney movies, but these are short 32-page children’s books with an illustration per page.
-What if, however, it was standard for studios to release a longer format illustrated book to correspond with their movies?
-This is what inspired the cinema novel.
+Sure, there are children’s book adaptations of Disney movies, but these are short 32-page children’s books with an illustration per page.
+What if, however, it was standard for studios to release longer format illustrated novels to correspond with their movies?

-In a sense, cinema novels are like 85% text and images, but that 15% of animation and sound, etc. added in creates unique experience.
-And this 15% number is only because I’m working solo.
-A team of artists can increase that number to say, 35% animation.
-In my opinion, this creates an experience just as exciting as full-fledged film, with a fraction of a fraction of the expense (both time and monetarily).
 A Thousand Pictures is my first complete cinema novel, but that’s just scratching the surface of the potential of what cinema novels can become.
-I hope this concept is picked up by more artists & writers.
-I’ll be excited to see what people come up with.
-I imagine in the future, some platform being created akin to webtoons, but instead for cinema novels.
+I hope this concept is picked up by more artists and writers.
+I’d be excited to see what people come up with, and I even envision some platform being created in the future akin to Webtoons, but instead for cinema novels.

 The Novel Cinema